opensafely/documentation/codelist creation.md

 ## Codelist contributorship

-(how contributions to codelists are acknowledged -- to add)
+How contributions to codelists are acknowledged -- to be agreed.

 ## Editing existing codelists

-(to add)
+CUrrently undocumented.